Easy Peach Puff Pastries Recipe For Baby and Toddler

 If you haven’t got a few tins of tinned fruit in your cupboard then it is an excellent choice to stock up as they are great to have in if you need to make a quick dessert or snack, Plus they have a long shelf life.
 Just make sure they are fruit in juice, not in syrup if you are serving to babies.

-These are a must try to make for your little ones first solid meals, they can be frozen too so if you make too many you can easily freeze the rest!
+These are a must try to make for your little ones summer dessert, they can be frozen too so if you make too many you can easily freeze the rest!
 See below to see how!

 I have another great tinned peach tart recipe if you wanted a Danish-style pastry recipe!